Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Post-Process.md

 * **AfterPostProcess**.

-You can see here on this diagram where the custom post process passes are injected inside an HDRP frame.
+For more detailed information on where HDRP injects the custom post-process passes, see the following diagram:
 ![](Images/HDRP-frame-graph-diagram.png)

 Now there are the **Setup**, **Render**, and **Cleanup** functions.
 These are here to respectively allocate, use, and release the resources that the effect needs.
 The only resource that the example uses is a single Material.
 The example creates the Material in **Setup** and, in **Cleanup**, uses CoreUtils.Destroy() to release the Material.
 In the **Render** function, you have access to a [CommandBuffer](https://docs.unity3d.com/2019.3/Documentation/ScriptReference/Rendering.CommandBuffer.html) which you can use to enqueue tasks for HDRP to execute.
 Here you can use HDUtils.DrawFullScreen to render a fullscreen quad.
 It uses the CommandBuffer and Material that you pass in then blits the result to the destination RTHandle.